Heya! I'm Kenneth. I teach Python. I also participate in open source. I do a lot of other things, too, but you're probably not here for them.

 I've been a developer for well over a decade now.
 I've worked for ecommerce sites, design firms, and did freelance development for a long time.
 I have experience setting up servers, using third-party services, build bots for various systems, and more.
 I also built a pretty popular collection of mixins for Django's class-based views.
 Some of them even got merged into Django itself.

-I'm also a frequent conference presenter, currently do weekly programming live streams, and I'm in the midst of writing a book about Django.
+I'm also a frequent conference presenter and do weekly programming live streams.

 In the past, I've helped organize workshops and conferences.
 Basically, I have a lot of fingers and I like to keep them in pies.
 That's such a weird phrase.